Sarah Smith Mediation Services

 You can accept, decline or modify the cookie settings.
 Most web browsers automatically prompt your response on this when you first enter the site, but you can also modify your own browser settings.
 Please be aware that this may prevent you from fully accessing our website.

-This policy was last updated July 2023.
+This policy was last reviewed/updated November 2024.